yokoworks/yokoworks/README.md

 Accessibility is part of how I make implementation decisions.
 I see it not only as compliance work, but as a practical way to improve UI quality, interaction design, and real-world usability.

-I also care about the friction that appears between layers: design intent, frontend behaviour, API structure, data flow, business requirements, user expectations, and communication context.
+I also care about the friction that appears between layers: design intent, frontend implementation, accessibility, backend constraints, data flow, business context, user expectations, and team communication.

 ---